Phishing Scams: How to Spot Them and What to Do

-Update your information: A message appears to come from a bank or financial institution.
+- Update your information: A message appears to come from a bank, financial institution, or account.
 The email states that you should update your information (like your password) for some reason, and they usually provide a link that you can click to do so.